akarkash/Commercial_Aviation/README.md

 # Commercial_Aviation
-Commercial Aviation - Involuntary Denied Boarding Cleaning the data and preparing it via python.
+Commercial Aviation - Involuntary Denied Boarding.
+Cleaning the data and preparing it via python.